 4. Only One Approach

-My final tip for a Christian apologist is not to fuss over their preferred choice of apologetics.
+My final tip for a Christian apologist is not to fuss over their preferred type of apologetics.

 For instance, there are several different apologetic approaches, including: